hyperhyperspace/pulsar/README.md

 ### How can you use Longest-Chain like Nakamoto Consensus on a PoS blockchain?
 Are there formal barries to this?

-There is paper called *[Formal Barriers to Longest-Chain Proof-of-Stake Protocols](https://arxiv.org/pdf/1809.06528.pdf)* describing limitations to Longest-Chain Fork-choice on Proof-of-Stake blockchains.
+There is a paper called *[Formal Barriers to Longest-Chain Proof-of-Stake Protocols](https://arxiv.org/pdf/1809.06528.pdf)* describing limitations to Longest-Chain Fork-choice on Proof-of-Stake blockchains.
-Technically we are using something we call Average Fastest Chain as a Fork-choice, then is not exactly Nakamoto Consensus's Longest-Chain.
+Technically we are using something we call *Average Fastest Chain* as a Fork-choice, then is not exactly Nakamoto Consensus's Longest-Chain.
 We choose the change with the smallest average number of VDF steps per block.
 In the same line, this fork-choice if more difficult to attack with attacks of the type of NAME OF ATTACK FROM FEE-REGIME PAPER ATTACKS.

 ## Appendix B: Research on the Future of Sharding